andrew henderson menu

 If you have the money, chances are you will be able to get a connection with someone high up on the food chain, and they will be able to clear any problems before they arise for you.

-We won’t name my specific US bank account, as the financial institution is by invitation only and we were asked not to advertise them, but we will point you to the likes of Bank of China in New York.
+We won’t name our specific choice of US bank account, as the financial institution is by invitation only and we were asked not to advertise them.
+But we will point you to the likes of the Bank of China in New York.

-We’re saying this for the Americans in the audience, as anyone with an Asian background would laugh at the suggestion that Bank of China is “mid-sized”.
+We’re saying this for the Americans in the audience, as anyone with an Asian background would laugh at the suggestion that the Bank of China is ‘mid-sized’.

-It’s certainly a gigantic bank… in China.
-Whereas its footprint in the US pales in comparison to the local big players.
-In other words, you can have the best of both worlds with Bank of China, and financial institutions of that nature.
+In other words, you can have the best of both worlds with Bank of China and other financial institutions of that nature.

-Unless you appear in the Forbes list, it’s unlikely that the upper management of the bank would talk with you in China.
-But they have the financial might and infrastructure to fulfill any request.
+Unless you appear on the Forbes list, it’s unlikely that the upper management of the bank would talk with you in China.
+But they have the financial might and infrastructure to fulfil any request.

-Choose a bank that will take the time to get to know you so they can comfortably keep your account open while being compliant with KYC rules.
+Choose a bank that will take the time to get to know you so they can comfortably keep your account open while being compliant with Know Your Client (KYC) rules.

-Also, don’t believe the hype of online-only banks.
-These fintech startups are often more trouble than they’re worth.
-It often becomes a question of “Can a foreigner open a bank account in the US”?
+We say, don’t believe all the hype of online-only banks.
+In some cases, though not all, these fintech startups are more trouble than they’re worth.

 Traditional banks don’t tend to have such reservations.
 But these startups are often operating on razor-thin margins, and they’re at the regulatory knife’s edge.

 They like to present a very open and global perspective.
-Charles Schwab, for example, attracts the attention of global travelers because they don’t have ATM fees.
+Charles Schwab, for example, attracts the attention of global travellers because they don’t have ATM fees.

-But this is a bit of a facade – they’re perfectly fine with business travelers, as long as they always come back to the US and conduct most of their transactions there.
+But this is a bit of a facade – they’re perfectly fine with business travellers as long as they always come back to the US and conduct most of their transactions there.

-Hence, if you don’t actually adhere to their ideal client avatar, they will also just close their doors to you.
+Hence, if you don’t actually adhere to their ideal client avatar, they might also close their doors to you.

-The one exception is Capital One, which seems to be better than average, but we would still recommend going with institutions where you can put a face behind the brand name.
+Our one exception is Capital One, which seems to be better than average.
+But, we would still recommend going with institutions where you can put a face behind the brand name.

 The world isn’t run on brands and corporate slogans but on people interacting with each other.